 Russia has closed the airspace for civilian flights over the Kapustin Yar military training ground in the Astrakhan region.
-Launches of "Oreshnik"-type missiles are carried out from it, and the latest anti-aircraft developments are also being tested at the training ground.
+It is used to launch missiles of the "Oreshnik" type, and the latest anti-aircraft developments are also being tested at the training ground.

 The restrictions will last until October 21.